LittleBigRefresh/Docs/topics/bunkum/autodiscover-api.md

 While this API originated from Refresh, it is intended to be used by any custom server using HTTP.

-The Autodiscover API has two main purposes:
+The AutoDiscover API has two main purposes:

 1. Verify that the URL the user has given in patching software is correct.
 2. Provide extra information on how the patcher should work, and show metadata about the server to the user.